telerik/ajax-docs/api/server/Telerik.Web.UI/RadTreeNodeBinding.md

 ###  SelectedCssClassField `String`

 Specifies the field, containing the SelectedCssClass property
             	value of the RadTreeNode that will be created during the data binding.

-###  ContentCssClass `String`

-Specifies the exact value of the ContentCssClass property of the
-            	RadTreeNode that will be created during the data binding.

-###  ContentCssClassField `String`

-Specifies the field, containing the ContentCssClass property
-            	value of the RadTreeNode that will be created during the data binding.